-How YouTubers are making money on YouTube?
+How YouTubers Earn Money on YouTube?

 Wherever there is attention, there are advertisers.